To contribute to the Abolitionist Educators campaign in any of the ways detailed below, please email jess-at-criticalresistance.org

 Hello, dear Abolitionist Educators,

 Thank you all so much for your ongoing support of Critical Resistance!
-As we enter into the closing stretches of the school year and begin planning for next school year, we wanted to reach out to you about ways that you can build with CR and bring the practical lessons and strategic dreams of PIC abolition to your school and your community.
+We encourage you to build with CR, cultivate abolitionist education in your classrooms, and bring the practical lessons and strategic dreams of prison industrial complex abolition to your school and your community.

 1. Would you be willing to throw a launch event for an issue of The Abolitionist this year?

-The next issue— “Education and the PIC”— is due out this month, and is a perfect opportunity to host an event that amplifies visionary, critical politics!
-Abolitionist launches can be casual parties or a more formal panel on the theme of the issue, can raise great resources for CR, and are easy for 1 or 2 people to host together.
+Every issue of The Abolitionist newspaper a perfect opportunity to host an event that amplifies visionary, critical politics!
+Abolitionist launches can be casual parties or a more formal panel on the theme of the issue.
 We can provide you with promotional materials and a checklist for organizing.
 Want to host a launch event and get The Abolitionist out in your community?
-(Erica Meiners will be hosting one in Chicago for the upcoming issue!)

 2. Invite CR members and staff to speak in your class or to host a workshop.

 CR members and staff are skilled at presentations and workshops that combine practical applications of abolition with theoretical understanding about the PIC.
-In 2014 CR members gave over 120 public presentations to a wide range of audiences.
-CR could travel to your class in person or even Skype in (we give a Skype presentation each year to a class at University of Ottawa, for example)!
+Each year CR members give over 125 public presentations to a wide range of audiences.
+CR could travel to your class in person or even Skype in (we give Skype presentations to classes in Canada, for example)!

 3. Every few weeks, CR sends out messages that amplify abolitionist politics, analyze a current moment or a historical anniversary, and connects it to our work.
 Would you like to write one of these?